pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

 .. note::
     Node regression models can be trained in a very similar fashion, changing the labels and the loss function.

-Graph Level Tasks
+Graph-Level Tasks
 -----------------

 Graph-level tasks are concerned with predicting the properties of an entire graph.

-Just like for node level tasks, graph level tasks can be declined in different genres such as:
+Just like for node-level tasks, graph-level tasks can be declined in different genres such as:

-* Graph Classification: predicting a discrete class for a graph.
+* **Graph Classification**: predicting a discrete class for a graph.
 You can find a protein classification example `examples/proteins_topk_pool.py <https://github.com/pyg-team/pytorch_geometric/tree/master/examples/proteins_topk_pool.py>`_.

-* Graph Regression: predicting a continuous quantity for a graph.
+* **Graph Regression**: predicting a continuous quantity for a graph.
 You can find a molecule property regression example using Graph GPS in `examples/graph_gps.py <https://github.com/pyg-team/pytorch_geometric/tree/master/examples/graph_gps.py>`_.

-* Graph Generation: generating a graph drawn from a certain distribution.
+* **Graph Generation**: generating a graph drawn from a certain distribution.
 This tutorial describes how you achieve it. [:youtube:`null` `YouTube <https://www.youtube.com/watch?v=embpBq1gHAE>`__].

 Graph Classification
 ~~~~~~~~~~~~~~~~~~~~